moontography/jupiter-sftp/README.md

 This repo contains two server components (one web server and one SFTP).
 Once the SFTP server is running, it can be connected to by any SFTP client (think things like FileZilla, Cyberduck, or any other GUI or CLI-based SFTP clients).
 The web server is meant to simply provide documentation (i.e what you're reading now).

-### Cyberduck Example
+### GUI Client Example

-You should connect to either a server you setup with this repo, or a Jupiter supported public server.
+You should connect to either a server you setup with this repo (i.e. `sftp://localhost:8022`), or a Jupiter supported public server.

 - **Username:** _Your funded mainnet JUP-XXXX-XXXX...
 Jupiter address_
-- **Password:** _passphrase for the JUP-XXXX-XXXX...
+- **Password:** _secret passphrase for the JUP-XXXX-XXXX...
 Jupiter address_

 TODO: Screenshot(s)